ray-project/ray/doc/source/serve/tutorials/streaming.md

 * streams the model's output back using `ws.send_text`
 * stores the prompt and the response in the `conversation` string

 Each time `handle_request` gets a new prompt from a client, it runs the whole conversation– with the new prompt appended– through the model.
-When it the model is finished generating tokens, `handle_request` sends the `"<<Response Finished>>"` string to inform the client that all tokens have been generated. `handle_request` continues to run until the client explicitly disconnects.
-This raises a `WebSocketDisconnect` exception, which ends the call.
+When the model is finished generating tokens, `handle_request` sends the `"<<Response Finished>>"` string to inform the client that all tokens have been generated. `handle_request` continues to run until the client explicitly disconnects.
+This disconnect raises a `WebSocketDisconnect` exception, which ends the call.

 Read more about WebSockets in the [FastAPI documentation](https://fastapi.tiangolo.com/advanced/websockets/).